Aysal-Asfia/BigDataProject/Readme.md

 computer scientists are currently tackling with are not only on algorithms, but also in resource optimization, reproducibility and fault-tolerance.

-In this project, we focus on resource problem usage in a deep learning application of fMRI data.
+In this project, apart from model performance, we analysed resource usage in a deep learning application using fMRI data.
-We apply a deep learning algorithm to classify objects observed by different participants using fMRI data of brain scans.
+We applied a deep learning algorithm to classify fMRI brain scan images of different participants.
 Subjects involved in the experiments were shown stimuli, which are different images of static objects as well as animated images.
 The fMRI scan data of their brains with different stimuli was recorded in a few time steps.
 Our input data is region of interest voxels (ROI) preprocessed and represented in vector form.
 Preprocessed ROI data of each participant is different in size as well as the number of features, which is the length of the vector.
-Thus, we train our model with different subject independently with different combinations of time steps and compare the results.
+Thus, we trained our model with different subject independently with different combinations of time steps and compared the results.
-Our goal is to have an idea of the improvements in the result with different data sizes, combinations of time steps as well as the possible bottleneck in neuroimaging application.
+Our goal was to have an idea of the improvements in the result with different data sizes, combinations of time steps as well as the potential bottleneck in deepp learning applications in neuroimaging using large fMRI datasets.

 ## **II.
 Materials and methods**.

-### **1 Dataset**
+### **1. Dataset**

 The data we used is from BOLD5000 repository [2], a human functional MRI(fMRI) study.
 In this fMRI dataset, 4 participants were scanned and fMRI data was collected while subjects were asked whether they liked, disliked, or were neutral about the images.